StephanAkkerman/FluentAI/README.md

 ---

-Tired of rote memorization? **mnemorai** leverages the power of AI to create unique, memorable connections for new vocabulary.
+Tired of looking at boring flash cards and manually having to create them yourself? **mnemorai** leverages the power of AI to create unique, memorable connections for new vocabulary.
 Inspired by the research paper [SmartPhone: Exploring Keyword Mnemonic with Auto-generated Verbal and Visual Cues](https://arxiv.org/pdf/2305.10436.pdf), this tool automatically generates:

 *   **Phonetic Keyword Matches:** Finds words in your native language that sound similar to the target word.
 *   **Engaging Verbal Cues:** Creates short, catchy sentences linking the keyword and the target word's meaning.